-The National Leadership Group will oversee the work of four project implementation teams (PITs).
-Each PIT will focus on one of four workstreams relevant to promoting the ACORN Standards:
+The National Leadership Group will oversee the work of four workstream teams (WSTs).
+Each WST will focus on one of four workstreams relevant to promoting the ACORN Standards:

 - Clinical standards and the standard-setting process

 - Professional standards and training

-The PITs will work over the course of 15 months to July 2021.
-Membership of the PITs will be announced shortly.
+The WSTs will work over the course of 15 months to July 2021.
+Membership of the WSTs will be announced shortly.